9 Ways To Say I Love You in Gaelic

 Say it with love.
 Say it in Irish.

-Melt hearts this Valentine’s Day with our favorite romantic Irish phrases.
+Show your love this Valentine’s Day with our favorite romantic Irish phrases.
 Take inspiration from our guide to impress and delight your sweetheart!

 MO GHRÁ THU